Violence in Our Schools

 To report a threat of school violence before the instigator has a chance to act on his/her intentions, please contact Speak Up at 1-866-SPEAKUP (that is 1-866-773-2587)

 I would like to thank all of the Survivors and others who have contacted me with information about school violence.
-I really do appreciate the help, for without their help, several of these occurrences would not be here.
+I do appreciate the help, for, without their help, several of these occurrences would not be here.

 One other thing I would like to ask of those who read over this list of tragedies is this: If you can provide me with any more details of any of these incidents, I would greatly appreciate the information.
 Or, if you know of another violent act at a school that is not on this list, please forward that information to me as well.
 The link to my e-mail is above.